thariqshah/blog/content/posts/running-valheim-server.md

 ## 🚀 Running the Valheim Server Using Docker Compose

-Below is the Docker Compose configuration we used to deploy a Valheim server on the FriendlyELEC CM3588 board
+The Docker Compose configuration we used to deploy a Valheim server on the FriendlyELEC CM3588 board/Arm SBC

 ```yaml
 version: "3"